MosesHimself/Software-Eng-Final-Proj/README.md

 - Deciding to use a new language for most of our group was a bold decision and ended up complicating things substantially.
 - Although we may not have completed every goal we had on the software and development side of things, we had definitely learned a ton about the scrum process.
 - It became much easier as a group to follow the process as time went on and we gained more experience together.
+- All in all, we can say it was a great experience and we would each be able to say we have a good amount of experience and knowledge about using the scrum design principles.